Setting up a Nikola site is really easy. You will need a few minutes’ time and a Python 3 interpreter.

 \r\n) as the line separator (instead of LF

 Installing Nikola on macOS is easy.
-You can use Homebrew, MacPorts, Fink, or perform a standalone installation using the system Python.
-For future proof installations that do support all features using Python 3.3+ over macOS system Python is recommended.
+You can use Homebrew, MacPorts, Fink, or the Apple-provided Python 3 interpreter.

 Nikola is packaged for some Linux distributions, you may get that instead of installing via